Computing Connection Matrices of Conley Complexes via Algebraic Morse Theory: Introduction

-Algorithmically, our approach mirrors the reduction algorithm of~\cite{Dey2024ComputingReductions,Dey2025ComputingDecomposition}, where the computation of the splitting was implicit.
-Both our algorithm and the ones in~\cite{Dey2024ComputingReductions,Dey2025ComputingDecomposition} rely essentially on Gaussian elimination to compute the Morse complex in the general algebraic setting without {using} recursion.

-We recommend~\cite{Mischaikow1995ConleyTheory} as a general introduction to Conley index theory.
-The connection matrix in Conley theory~\cite{Conley1978IsolatedIndex} was first introduced in~\cite{Franzosa}, where the existence of a connection matrix was also proved.
+We recommend~\cite{Mischaikow1995ConleyTheory} for a general introduction to Conley index theory~\cite{Conley1978IsolatedIndex}, and~\cite{Mrozek2025ConnectionDynamics} for a contemporary account of Conley complexes in the context of combinatorial dynamics.
+The concept of a connection matrix in Conley theory was first introduced in~\cite{Franzosa}.
 This topic was further explored and applied in works such as~\cite{Franzosa1986IndexDecompositions,Reineck1990TheFlows,Robbin1992LyapunovFunctor,Franzosa1998AlgebraicTheory}.
-Recently~\cite{harker2021} established categorical equivalences between their formulation of a connection matrix and those of~\cite{Franzosa} and~\cite{Robbin1992LyapunovFunctor}, and showed that their formulation of a connection matrix, which we follow, is unique up to a choice of $P$-filtered basis.
+Recently~\cite{harker2021} established categorical equivalences between their version of a connection matrix and those of~\cite{Franzosa} and~\cite{Robbin1992LyapunovFunctor}, and showed that their definition of a connection matrix, which we follow, is unique up to a choice of $P$-filtered basis.
+In~\cite{Robbin1992LyapunovFunctor,Mrozek2025ConnectionDynamics}, they showed the existence Conley complexes by implicitly constructing it by induction.

-We refer the reader to ~\cite{Nicolaescu2011AnTheory} for comprehensive guide to smooth Morse theory and its applications and extensions in other areas of pure mathematics, such as~\cite{Witten1982SupersymmetryTheory,Floer1987MorseDiffeomorphisms}.
+We refer the reader to~\cite{Nicolaescu2011AnTheory} for comprehensive guide to smooth Morse theory and its applications and extensions in other areas of pure mathematics, such as~\cite{Witten1982SupersymmetryTheory,Floer1987MorseDiffeomorphisms}.
 A classic summary of the contributions of Morse theory to other areas of mathematics was written by~\cite{Bott1988MorseIndomitable}.
 For texts on discrete Morse theory, the reader can consult~\cite{Kozlov2021OrganizedTheory}, or~\cite{Knudson2015MorseDiscrete,Scoville2019DiscreteTheory} which describe both smooth and discrete aspects.
 Alongside Sk\"oldberg's algebraic generalisation of Morse theory, we also direct the reader to~\cite{Kozlov2005DiscreteComplexes} for a similar approach.
 We note that the algebraic Morse theory of~\cite{Skoldberg2006MorseViewpoint} has also been applied to other computational topology problems as well, such as signal compression on simplicial complexes~\cite{Ebli2024MorseComplexes}, and the computation of cellular sheaf cohomology~\cite{Curry2016DiscreteCohomology}.